Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 this.[^outer-indexing-footnote]

 [^vectorized-indexing-footnote]: The type of integer array indexing that NumPy
-    uses, where arrays are broadcast together and each array represents indices for that dimension corresponding to the indices in the other arrays, is sometimes called "vectorized indexing" or "inner indexing".
+    uses where arrays are broadcasted and "zipped" together is sometimes called "vectorized indexing" or "inner indexing".
 The "outer" and "inner" are because they act like an outer- or inner-product.

 [^outer-indexing-footnote]: Outer indexing is how integer array indexing works
     in many other languages such as MATLAB, Fortran, and R. There is a proposed